 James Raun's creative, "entrepreneurial" style in expanding Tressler's services earned him "cover treatment" by The Lutheran in 1975.
 With Raun is Willis Smith, then-administrator of Tressler's Perry Village at New Bloomfield, Pa., not far from the original Tressler home.
-Much later, Smith became the agency's management consultant.
+Much later, Smith became a Tressler management consultant.